-Bullock and Star then loaded their wagons with Dutch ovens, fry pans, chamber pots, dynamite, axes, rope, picks, shovels and all manner of other hardware and headed for Deadwood.
+Bullock and Star then loaded their wagons with Dutch ovens, fry pans, chamber pots, dynamite, axes, rope, picks, shovels, and all manner of other hardware and headed for Deadwood.
 The business partners arrived in the bustling mining camp on August 1, 1876, and first, the pair set up their hardware store in a tent.
 Later, they bought a lot and a false front building to house their business.
-Not long after new building was completed and the hardware store was up and running successfully, Seth became the Lawrence County Sheriff in March 1877 and helped to settle down the lawless area.
+Not long after the new building was completed and the hardware store was up and running successfully, Seth became the Lawrence County Sheriff in March 1877 and helped to settle down the lawless area.

-Wasting no time, Martha almost immediately became a pillar of the community, working enlighten and civilize the rowdy frontier mining camp.
+Wasting no time, Martha almost immediately became a pillar of the community, working to enlighten and civilize the rowdy frontier mining camp.

-If the couple didn’t already have their hands full enough with their own three children, in May 1881 they took in Seth’s seven-year-old nephew, Douglas Kislingbury.
-The boy’s father, Lieutenant Frederick F. Kislingbury had married Seth’s sister Agnes in 1867 and the two became the parents to Douglas about 1874.
+If the couple didn’t already have their hands full enough with their own three children, in May 1881, they took in Seth’s seven-year-old nephew, Douglas Kislingbury.
+The boy’s father, Lieutenant Frederick F. Kislingbury, had married Seth’s sister Agnes in 1867, and the two became the parents to Douglas about 1874.